Australian and New Zealand Standard Classification of Occupations published by the Australian Bureau of Statistics.

 An eligible New Zealand citizen is a person who at the time of last entry to Australia would have met health and character checks and;

 - has a certificate, issued under the Social Security Act 1991, that states the citizen, for the purposes of the Social Security Act 1991, was residing in Australia on a particular date (note that Centrelink stopped accepting applications for these certificates in February 2004)

-Skilled workers and business people interested in migrating to Australia must now lodge an Expression of Interest on the Department of Immigration and Citizenship's online service 'SkillSelect' and wait to be invited to apply for a visa.
+Skilled workers and business people interested in migrating to Australia must now lodge an Expression of Interest on the Department of Immigration and Border Protection's online service 'SkillSelect' and wait to be invited to apply for a visa.